BenGravell/terra/help/general_help.md

 ## Caveats and Limitations

 This app integrates several data sources, which do not have complete information for every country.
 Therefore, some countries will be excluded from the analysis.
 Please contact the app author if you have more complete data to share.

+Furthermore, even the data that are present are not free from all bias and are subject to valid criticism.
+Such criticsm is elaborated in each section.